Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 If you need to file late, the IRS will take into consideration some reasonable causes to alleviate penalties.
 A sound reason deemed by the IRS can include fire, casualty, natural disaster, burglary, inability to obtain records, death, and serious illness.

-If the IRS deems your excuse as valid, it is possible to be relieved from penalties for: failing to file a tax return, pay on time, and deposit certain taxes.
+If the IRS deems your excuse as valid, it is possible to be relieved from penalties for failing to:

 A lack of funds is not considered a good reason to skip out on making your tax payments.
 Neither is forgetting to file or lacking knowledge on the process.
 Missing tax documents is also not an acceptable excuse for filing late.